GSA/ficam-playbooks/_fpki/announcements/13_PT_TLS_CP.md

 **US Federal Public Trust TLS Certificate Policy**

 The current version (v1.0) of the [US Federal Public Trust TLS Certificate Policy](https://devicepki.idmanagement.gov/assets/docs/us-federal-public-trust-tls-cp.pdf){:target="_blank"}{:rel="noopener noreferrer"} has been archived.
-This version of the policy was completed in 2019 in order to prepare for an operational PKI aimed at facilitating certificate issaunce and subsequent wide-spread trust in .mil and .gov websites.
+This version of the policy was completed in 2019 in order to prepare for a publicly trusted government operated PKI aimed at facilitating TLS certificate issuance for .mil and .gov websites.

 **Document Updates**